Home / Training / MSc Psychodynamics of Human Development

 We will review every postgraduate application to bpf/Birkbeck on its individual merits.
 Your professional qualifications and/or relevant work experience will be taken into consideration positively.
 We actively support and encourage applications from mature learners.
 On your application form, please list all your relevant qualifications and experience, including those you expect to achieve.
 You do not need to have completed your current qualification to start your application.

-As part of the application process, you will be requested to attend an interview with the BPF course director and to provide a reference.
+As part of the application process, you will be requested to attend an interview with the bpf Course Director or an experienced course tutor and to provide a reference.

 The bpf is committed to diversity and inclusivity in all the work we deliver.
 We are fully dedicated to promoting, maintaining and supporting equality of opportunity in all aspects of our organisation and, as such, the bpf welcomes applications from all sections of society.